Eschatologue/CM_wiki/docs/spells/5th-level.md

 Using any material created by this spell as another spell's material component causes that spell to fail.

-***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the cube increases by 5 feet for each slot level above 5th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the cube increases by 5 feet for each slot level above 5th.

 ### Danse Macabre
 *5th-level necromancy*